valasek/findacoach/README.md

 # ToDo

 - export also group sessions
-- redirect to dashboard after startup and show add new session
+- show add new session
 - add font awesome so I can use fab fav ...
-- add clients
-- add sessions
-- demo account
 - admin
 - welcome email
 - auto expire notice alerts
+- add backups

 ## How to deploy